SETIatHCRO/ATA-Utils/README.md

 Scripts to continually sample feed and dish sensors, storing them in a database.

-##ATAHelpers
+## ATAHelpers

-A set of scripts to facilitate a noob using the ATA.
+A set of scripts to facilitate ATA observing.

 ## BeamformerDataRecord